 The Company has entered into a lease agreement for office and parking facilities in Australia.
-The amount of the commitment is \$11,100 per annum.
-The lease was renewed for one year on 4 March 2011.
-The group has entered into a lease agreement for office facilities in the United States at a cost of \$1,938 per month ending on 29 February 2012.
+The amount of the commitment is \$11,304 per annum.
+The lease was renewed for one year on 4 March 2012.
+The Company has entered into a lease agreement for the office facilities in the United States.
+The amount of the commitment is \$23,748 per annum.
+The lease was renewed for one year on 1 March 2012.